5000, Clinical Guidelines

 The Texas Medical Disclosure Panel (TMDP) was established by the Texas Legislature to:

-• Establish the general form and substance of such disclosure.
+• establish the general form and substance of such disclosure.

 For all other procedures not included on List A, the physician must disclose through a procedure specific consent, all risks that a reasonable client would need to know.
-This includes all risks that are inherent to the procedure (one which exists in and is inseparable from the procedure itself) and that are material (could influence a reasonable person in deciding whether to consent to the procedure).
+This includes

 5140 Consent for Services Provided to Minors

-Revision 20-2; Effective October 15, 2020
+Revision 23-2; Effective Sept.
+15, 2023

 Generally, a parent must consent to treatment for minors.
-A minor is defined as a person under 18 years of age who has never been married and has never been declared an adult by a court (emancipated).
+A minor is defined as a person under 18 years old who has never been married and has never been declared an adult by a court (emancipated).
 However, there are certain circumstances under which a minor may consent for their own treatment.
 Requirements for parental consent for the provision of family planning services to minors vary according to the funding source subsidizing the services.
 The department and providers may provide family planning services, including prescription drugs, without the consent of the minor’s parent, managing conservator, or guardian only as authorized by Chapter 32 of the Texas Family Code or by federal law or regulations.

 Resources and References: